PACE: A Large-Scale Dataset with Pose Annotations in Cluttered Environments: Introduction

-\item Our evaluation study: To the best of our knowledge, we are the first to analyze and report the performance of state-of-the-art pose estimation methods in a large-scale cluttered setting.
-These results provide valuable insights that the scalability and generalizability of state-of-the-art methods, making it clear that they are far from reliable in general.
+\item \textbf{Our evaluation study}: To the best of our knowledge, we are the first to analyze and report the performance of state-of-the-art (SOTA) pose estimation methods in a large-scale cluttered setting.
+These results provide valuable insights on the scalability and generalizability of SOTA methods, making it clear that they are far from reliable in general.

-\item Our annotation pipeline: We will open-source our annotation pipeline, which harnesses a calibrated 3-camera system, enhancing the precision and scalability of annotating poses in real data.
+\item \textbf{Our annotation pipeline}: We will open-source our annotation pipeline, which uses a calibrated 3-camera system, enhancing the precision and scalability of annotating poses in real data.
 This tool significantly mitigates human error and reduces the effort required for annotating 3D poses, providing a solution to one of the major bottlenecks in pose dataset creation.

 \end{itemize}